 In addition, there are opportunities for HWS students to join the UM student union, student clubs, and sporting associations that will enable independent and self-starting students to become fully immersed in the local culture and to learn more about Dutch society.

 Additional expenses not covered include airfare, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $1000—$1200 from the East Coast, ground transportation (train) to Maastricht at $130, and books at $250.
-It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
-We would suggest a minimum of $1500 above and beyond room and board.
+We estimate airfare for this program at $1000—$1200 from the East Coast, ground transportation (train) to Maastricht at $100, and books at $250.
+It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
+We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.